MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/unity-spatial-audio-ch4.md

 ---
-title: Spatial audio tutorials - 4.
-Enabling and disabling spatial audio at run time
+title: Enabling and disabling spatial audio at run time
 description: Use a button to enable and disable spatialization of audio at run time.
 author: kegodin
 ms.author: v-hferrone